-Since 2008, the Scottish Government has used the Anholt-GfK Roper Nations Brands IndexSM (NBISM) to measure one of Scotland's National Performance Indicators 'Scotland's reputation'.
+Since 2008, the Scottish Government has used the Anholt-Ipsos Nations Brands IndexSM (NBISM) to measure one of Scotland's National Performance Indicators 'Scotland's reputation'.

-Conducted annually since 2008, the NBISM examines the reputation of 50 countries.
-Each year, approximately 20,000 adults, aged 18 and over, in 20 core panel countries are interviewed online.
-Scotland subscribed to the survey in 2008, 2009 and 2010, and thereafter biennially, in 2012, 2014, 2016 and 2018.
-Scotland did not subscribe to the 2011, 2013 and 2017 surveys, but was included in the sample of 50 evaluated countries in these years.
-Field dates for the 2018 NBISM survey were from July 7th to July 25th 2018 for all countries.
+Conducted annually since 2008, the NBISM examines the reputation of 60 nations.1 As of 2021, approximately 60,000 adults, aged 18 and over, in 20 core panel countries are interviewed online.2 Each of the 60 countries examined receive around 500 responses per panel country.
+Scotland subscribed to the survey annually in 2008, 2009 and 2010, and thereafter biennially in 2012, 2014, 2016, 2018, 2020 and 2022.
+Scotland did not subscribe to the 2011, 2013, 2017, 2019 and 2021 surveys, but was included in the sample of evaluated countries in these years.
+Field dates for the 2022 NBISM survey were from July 5th to August 11th, 2022 for all countries.

 The NBISM attempts to measure and rank a country's broad reputation along six dimensions of national competence, all of which are weighted equally.
 Scotland's NBISM score is presented as a score out of 100, calculated as an average of the scores given for the six underlying dimensions.
-The six dimensions are: Exports, Governance, Culture, People, Tourism, and Investment and Immigration.
+The six dimensions are: Exports, Governance, Culture, People, Tourism, and Immigration and Investment.

-The rank and scores together provide an overall indication of a country's reputation.
+The ranks and scores together provide an overall indication of a country's reputation.
 Looking at the scores and ranks together is useful, as individually they may deliver different messages about Scotland's reputation.

-Introduction to the Anholt-GfK Nation Brands IndexSM
+Introduction to the Anholt-Ipsos Nation Brands IndexSM

-The NBISM measures the image of 50 nations.
-This annual study is conducted by GfK Social and Strategic Research, acquired by Ipsos on October 10th 2018, in partnership with Simon Anholt.
+The NBISM measures the reputation of 60 nations.
+This annual study is conducted by Ipsos in partnership with Simon Anholt.
 Mr Anholt developed the Nation Brands IndexSM in 2005 as a way to measure the image and reputation of the world's nations, and to track their profiles over time as they rise or fall.

-In 2008 Simon Anholt entered a partnership with GfK Public Affairs to offer the Anholt-GfK Roper Nation Brands IndexSM - an expanded Nation Brands IndexSM service providing governments and their agencies with information on a country's reputation.
+In 2008 Simon Anholt entered a partnership with Ipsos Public Affairs to offer the Anholt-Ipsos Nation Brands IndexSM - an expanded Nation Brands IndexSM service providing governments and their agencies with information on a country's reputation.